Projects

 WEBSITE, VIEWING GUIDE, ENDINGS, BEGINNINGS

-We would love for you to have a look at the website, share the film and scan the resources we have assembled in the viewing guide.
+We would love for you to share the film and scan the resources we have assembled in the viewing guide.

 We deserve more agency than simply opting in or out of technology.
 It is only by engaging with imaginative, visceral, future visions for technologies that are otherwise invisible, and out of sight by design and intent; that people will be able to understand their potential as well as their unintended consequences.